 I don't even feel bad.

-What Veggies Are Hiding In Mushroom and Potato Soup
+What Extra Veggies Are Hiding In This Mushroom Soup

 We have a whole array of veggies jam-packed in here, including a hearty mixture of: